Justice and Constitutional Development

 Planned compared to historical expenditure

-Budgeted and actual expenditure/allocations for a department can increase or decrease from year to year.
-Changes in expenditure for a department can be because of changes in the activities of the department, because of changes in priorities between departments, because of cost efficiencies or because of increases in the price of goods and services due to inflation.
+Budgeted and actual expenditure for a department can increase or decrease from year to year.
+Changes in expenditure can follow shifts in departmental activities, priorities, efficiencies, and the price of goods and services over time.

 Budgeted and actual expenditure comparison